About Twin Falls

 Finally, I’d have to say that for people enjoying themselves at the Twin Lakes (whether it’s swimming, chilling, boating, fishing, etc.), Twin Falls made for a very nice scenic backdrop for all this activity.

-Twin Falls resides in Mono County.
+Twin Falls resides near Mammoth Lakes in Mono County, California.
+It is administered by Mono County.
 For information or inquiries about this area as well as current conditions, visit the Mono County website.

 There’s a spur road (Twin Lakes Loop Road) to the right leading to car park where we were briefly able to park the car and walk to the bridge.